marcoslar/belbo/README.txt

 ---------------

-Belbo is a not production-ready static site generator that so far suits my needs (basic front-matter handling, basic layout templating and basic markdown to html processing).
-If there is something remarkable is that it enables what I call *parallel blogs* (read more about it here https://lessmarcos.com/posts/2020/08/parallel-blogs/).
+A toy static site generator.
+Not ready for production, but so far suits my needs (basic front-matter handling, basic layout templating and basic markdown to html processing).
+If there is something remarkable is that it enables what I call *parablogs* (read more about it here https://lessmarcos.com/posts/2020/08/parallel-blogs/).

 USAGE